-Now that you’re done planning.
-Start collecting all the materials and tool you’ll need to start building your coop.
-Be sure to take accurate measurements so you’d be able to estimate how much material you’ll need to build your chickens’ home.
+Now you’re done planning.
+Start collecting all the materials and tools you’ll need to start building your coop.
+Be sure to take accurate measurements so you’re able to estimate how much material you’ll need to build your chickens’ home.

 Now that you have everything you need, it’s time to start building!
 Follow the step-by-step procedure based on the plan you made.
 Measure twice, cut once.
 Start with the foundation first moving up.
 The doors, windows and roofing should be done last.

 And there you have it.
 In just 4 easy steps, you can start building your very own chicken coop!
 I’m sure you’ll have happy, healthy chickens after this.

 Click here to watch how this homesteader built a very simple chicken coop out of pallets: